 Children who have been exposed to domestic violence are at greater risk of substance abuse, failure in school and aggressive behavior later in life.
 All these factors affect the health of our community and economy.

 Thanks to the generosity of philanthropist Guy Clum, South Bay Community Services has been able to expand the number of youth served by the Mi Escuelita Therapeutic Preschool, a facility designed specifically for children affected by domestic violence and abuse to help break the cycle of violence, help children heal and start on the right path for school.
-In addition, grant funding is helping SAY San Diego build a workplace-based early childhood education center that will support local children and families, and while serving as a showcase site to advance a broader, regional program with other San Diego employers.
+In addition, SAY San Diego has built a workplace-based early childhood education center to support local children and families, while serving as a showcase site to advance a broader, regional program with other San Diego employers.

-In order to better inform regional policies and programs, the Guy Clum Early Childhood Education & Development Fund at The San Diego Foundation has partnered with San Diego Workforce Partnership to create more understanding and awareness, by strengthening local data and research on early childhood education to better identify challenges and opportunities in San Diego.
+In order to better inform regional policies and programs, the Early Childhood Education & Development Initiative at The San Diego Foundation has partnered with the San Diego Regional Chamber of Commerce and San Diego Workforce Partnership to create two reports that build regional understanding and awareness, by strengthening local data and research on early childhood education to better identify challenges and opportunities in San Diego: